 Waterborne Pathogens Unit

-The waterborne pathogens unit is mainly involved in research into certain waterborne bacteria (for example Legionella) that have evolved in such a way that they are able to use amoebae as hosts.
-This enables them to escape most of the water treatment methods currently used in industry, and allows them to multiply and spread to new environments.
+The Waterborne Pathogens Unit is mainly involved in research.
+Previous research focused on amoeba resistant bacteria (specifically Legionella) that have evolved in such a way that they are able to use amoeba as hosts to evade the water treatment methods commonly used in industry.
+This allows them to multiply and spread to new environments.

 Planned research in this unit will focus on reclaimed municipal water (treated municipal wastewater) as a potential source of exposure to waterborne pathogens in different occupational settings such as agriculture, landscape irrigation and power stations.
 If inadequately treated, reclaimed water can carry pathogenic microorganisms capable of causing waterborne diseases to exposed end users.